A-Star100/simpliplay-xbox/README.md

 UWP app for Xbox, built on a Windows VM.
 This version does not properly support HLS and MPEG-DASH as of now, and is mostly stale other than necessary updates that prevent the app from breaking.

 ## How to sign the app (required or otherwise it won't install)
+*If you don't want to sign it, you can use an unpacked build*.
 ### 1. Create a Self-Signed Certificate

 Open **PowerShell as Administrator** and run: